sergei-mironov/spivak2013-solutions/README.md

 Category Theory for Scientists by Spivak (2013) Solutions
 ---------------------------------------------------------

+.. also helping Author to get familiar with tikz and other LaTeX packages.

 [[PDF]](./tex/main.pdf)

-Also helping Author to get familiar with tikz and other LaTeX packages.

 Links
 -----